Breaker Morant: Legacy

 During 1981, South African historian Dr. C.A.R.
 Schulenburg wrote to the Public Record Office and was informed by letter that the trial transcripts, like almost all others dating from between 1850 and 1914, had "been destroyed under statute" by the Civil Service between 1923 and 1958.

-George Witton was transported to naval detention quarters in England and then to Lewes prison in Sussex.
-Some time later, he was transferred to the prison at Portland, Dorset, and was released after serving twenty-eight months.
-His release was notified to the British House of Commons on 10 August 1904.
-On his release he returned to Australia and for a while lived in Lancefield, Victoria, where he wrote his controversial book about the Morant case.
+George Witton was transported to naval detention quarters in England and then to HM Prison Lewes in Sussex.
+Some time later, he was transferred to HM Prison The Verne in Portland, Dorset, and was released after serving twenty-eight months.
+His release was announced before the British House of Commons on 10 August 1904.
+On his release he returned to Australia and for a while lived in Lancefield, Victoria, where he wrote his controversial "memoir" of the Court-martial of Breaker Morant.
 He published it during 1907 with the provocative title Scapegoats of the Empire.

 Captain de Bertodano later denounced Witton's account, saying, "It is mostly a garbled and untrue version of the facts."
 The Captain added, however, that, "When the book was published, it was largely bought up by the Govt. as a false presentation of what occurred."

 Australian historian Craig Wilcox is equally critical.
 After expressing disgust that Australian law in 1907 could, "allow a murderer to make money from his story", Wilcox continued, "George Witton's Scapegoats of the Empire promised to tell the truth about a war crime.
 Instead the book offered a half-truth, one that painted the perpetrators as the victims and the judges as the villains.
 The half-truth was what many Australians wanted to hear and Witton's book became a rotten prop for a bogus legend that would help Australia win a cultural war of independence."

+In 1929, George Witton revealed in a letter to James Francis Thomas that Peter Handcock had confessed to murdering Rev. Daniel Heese on Morant's orders shortly after they were both acquitted in 1902.
+At the time, Maj.
+Thomas was still unable to forgive himself for having failed to save Morant and Handcock's lives and had continued battling for decades to prove his clients innocence and to keep the case in the public eye.
+Upon receiving Witton's letter and realizing the degree to which his deceased clients had manipulated him, Maj.
+Thomas was, by all accounts, completely beside himself.

+George Witton had a heart attack while cranking his car engine, and died in hospital on 14 August 1942, at the age of 68.
+He lies buried with his first wife Mary Witton in Brisbane's Lutwyche Cemetery.